Shashank-0609/RockPaperScissors/README.md

-Rock Paper Scissors Game 👊 ✋ ✌
+Rock Paper Scissors Game

-A simple **Rock Paper Scissors** game built using **HTML**, **CSS**, and **JavaScript**.
-Play against the computer with dynamic score tracking and interactive UI.
+This is a simple Rock Paper Scissors game built using HTML, CSS, and JavaScript.
+It lets you play against the computer with a clean interface and live score updates.

-🔧 Features
+-- Features

-- User vs. Computer gameplay
-- Random computer choice generation
-- Score tracking for both user and computer
+* Play against the computer
+* Computer makes random choices
+* Scores are updated in real time
-- Interactive buttons and result display
+* Easy-to-use buttons and clear result display
-- Styled interface with responsive layout

-💡 Technologies Used
-- **HTML**: Structure of the game
-- **CSS**: Styling and layout
+* Responsive and neatly styled layout

+-- Technologies Used

+* HTML for the page structure
+* CSS for styling
-- **JavaScript**: Game logic and interactivity
+* JavaScript for game logic and interactivity

-🚀 How to Run
+-- How to Use

-1. Clone the repository or download the project files.
+1. Download or clone the repository
-2. Open the `index.html` file in your browser.
+2. Open the `index.html` file in your browser
-3. Click on Rock, Paper, or Scissors to start playing!
+3. Click on Rock, Paper, or Scissors to start playing

-📌 Note
+-- Note

-This is a beginner-friendly project aimed at learning basic JavaScript DOM manipulation and logic.
+This is a beginner-friendly project designed to help understand basic JavaScript concepts like events, DOM manipulation, and logic building.

-📜 License
-This project is open for personal and educational use only.